janm31415/jAmp8100/README.md

 When the noise suppression is activated (which happens when the incoming audio signal drops below the specified threshold level), the input signal will not be reduced for a given time in milliseconds controlled by the hold knob.
 After that period, the input signal will start dropping in volume gradually, spread over a given time in milliseconds controlled by the release knob.
 This will eventually result in a fully eliminated input signal, provided that the input signal never surpasses the specified threshold level in the time period controlled by the hold and release knobs.

+### Foot switch

+Turn the noise suppression on or off.

 ## OD section

 ![](images/OD.jpg)

+The Tube Booster is a digital emulation of the legendary Ibanez Tube Screamer.
+This pedal is a timeless classic cherished by guitarists across generations for its unparalleled ability to add warmth, smoothness, and that elusive "scream" to your guitar tone.

+### Drive

+The Drive control determines the amount of overdrive or distortion applied to your guitar signal.

+### Tone

+Acting as a high-frequency filter, the Tone knob allows you to adjust the brightness or darkness of the sound to suit your preferences and playing style.

+### Level

+The Level control determines the output volume of the pedal.

+### Foot switch

+Turn the Tube Booster on or off.

 ## EQ section

 ![](images/EQ.jpg)

+### Frequency bands

+### Foot switch

+Turn the 10 band equalizer on or off.

 ## OUT EQ section

 ![](images/OUTEQ.jpg)

+### Frequency bands

+### Foot switch

+Turn the equalizer on or off.

 ## CAB section

 ![](images/CAB.jpg)

+### Foot switch

+Turn the IR loader on or off.

 ## PED section